 Custom Environment.
-Being in charge of your own office space means that one can make decisions on what working setup is the best.
-Be it noise levels, music, temperature or chair and desk that you select.
+Being in charge of your own office space means that you can make decisions on what working setup is the best.
+Be it noise levels, music, temperature, or chair and desk that you select.
 This can lead not only to a better work output but also to increased wellness.
 Popular open plan offices are notoriously bad for exposure to noise which can chronically elevate levels of psychological stress.

 Location Independence.
 This point touches a little bit more on the difference between working from home and working remotely.
-For many, working remotely means freedom to choose one's location on where the work is happening.
+For many, working remotely the means freedom to choose one's location where the work is happening.

 Inclusivity.
 An option for remote work might be particularly beneficial for people with living disabilities.
-Removing the transporation barriers can help create a disability-friendly work environment and reduce the sensory overload that is required during a rush-hour commute.
+Removing the transportation barriers can help create a disability-friendly work environment and reduce the sensory overload that is required during a rush-hour commute.

 Unfortunately, there is no right answer to this.

 One size does not fit all and the answer should be highly dependent on your business objectives and the team members that you employ.
-When making this decision, remember that the stakes are high - making your employees go back into the office when they were completely fine and productive working remotely can encourage some high performing team members to quit.
+When making this decision, remember that the stakes are high - making your employees go back into the office when they were completely fine and productive working remotely can encourage some high-performing team members to quit.